Newton, Hampton Court: Governance

 Newton is represented in the lowest tier of UK governance by the Hope under Dinmore and Newton Group Parish Council.
 As Herefordshire is a unitary authority—no district council between parish and county councils—the parish is represented as part of the Queenswood Ward on Herefordshire County Council.
-The parish is represented in the UK parliament as part of the North Herefordshire constituency, held by the Conservative Party since 2010 by Bill Wiggin.
+The parish is represented in the UK Parliament as part of the North Herefordshire constituency.

-In 1974 Newton became part of the now defunct Leominster District of the county of Hereford and Worcester, instituted under the 1972 Local Government Act.
-Until Brexit, on 31 January 2020, the parish was represented in the European Parliament as part of the West Midlands constituency.
+In 1974 Newton became part of the now defunct Leominster District of the county of Hereford and Worcester, instituted under the Local Government Act 1972.

 Community

 The parish is served by bus route stops on the B4361 road, providing connections between Leominster and Hereford.
 The closest rail connection is at Leominster railway station, 2 mi to the north.
 The nearest hospital is Leominster Community Hospital at Leominster, with the nearest major hospital Hereford County Hospital at Hereford.

 The nearest school is Stoke Prior Primary School in Stoke Prior village, 2 mi to the north-east.
 Within the parish is a Cadbury's confectionery factory at Marlbrook, a cider and perry producer with associated orchards, a veterinary surgery, and the headquarters of an amateur radio society.
 There is only one listed building in the parish, that of the Grade II Hill House, dating to the mid-18th century with later alterations.